 Note: The Land Acquistion Act is currently under review.
-Amendments proposed to the Act are intended to streamline the compulsory acquisition process, and to remove some current ambiguities, See Proposed Amendments to the Land Acquisition Act.
+See Proposed Amendments to the Land Acquisition Act.

 This Act provides that a land valuer must complete a prescribed course of study and have the necessary practical experience as determined by the Australian Property Institute or other organisation representing the interests of valuers in Tasmania to be formally registered as a land valuer.